 Everyone knows that long distance relationships are hard work, but what does that mean, exactly?
-What are the most serious long distance relationship problems out there?
+What are the most common and serious long distance relationship problems out there?
 Can they be fixed, or are most long distance relationships ultimately doomed?

-Don’t despair.
+Don’t despair!
 Long distance relationships can totally work.
 They can even prove to be good for you, for a season.
 I know this first-hand—I met my husband via email when he was living 7000 miles away.

 This is one of the most common long distance relationship problems.
 These sorts of “dry periods” are normal in long distance relationships, but that doesn’t make them any less depressing and frustrating.

 One easy short-term fix for this is to come up with some questions to ask your significant other!
 Grab a pen and paper and write down 10 things you’d like to ask them.
 Or save yourself the time and grab a book of discussion questions that will spark hours of fun and fascinating talk time.
 Here is a good one for couples in LDRs: